ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 If validation passes, the status should be updated to *Done*, and the *Resolution* field to *Resolved*.

-Less severse and lower priority bugs will automatically transition to *Done* if they are not validated within 2 weeks unless the reporter flagged the bug as *Validation Required*.
+Less severe and lower priority bugs will automatically transition to *Done* if they are not validated within 2 weeks unless the reporter flagged the bug as *Validation Required*.
 Bugs automatically transitioned to *Done* will have a resolution set to *Not Validated* and hence can always be identified in case Validation needs to be performed at a later stage.

 Done